petrovick/aircnc.ReactJS/README.md

 # AirCnC App

-App that allows companies to create events and accept/reject developers reservations.
+Real time App that allows companies to create events and accept/reject developers reservations.
+This app makes use of React Native and Socket.io.

 ## Running Project